datawithgladys/skin_lesion_diagnosis_classification/README.md

 ## Executive Summary
 Skin cancer is the most common cancer globally, with melanoma being the most deadly form.
 Even though dermoscopy, a skin imaging modality, has demonstrated improvement for the diagnosis of skin cancer compared to unaided visual inspection, many benign lesions are still being misdiagnosed as malicious and vice versa.
 Every year, these misdiagnosis errors adds an estimated $673 million in overall cost to manage the disease.

 In this project, we aim to improve the diagnostic rate of skin cancer for dermatologists working at various hospitals and skin cancer clinics in Singapore, who typically require a lot of experience before they can accurately identify and diagnose skin cancer upon visual inspection and dermoscopy.
-Through the usage of Convolutional Neural Network models, we will execute two important image classification tasks:
+Through the usage of Convolutional Neural Network models (on AWS), we will execute two important image classification tasks:
 1. Classifying dermoscopic images based on their specific skin lesion, followed by
 2. Classifying dermoscopic images based on their appropriate diagnosis (malignant, benign, or pre-cancerous)